 No, I have not gone off my friggin rocker, Barn Raising into days world is not the same as in the agrarian economy we left a few years ago.
 Barn Raising today is more adapted to the way business is done today.

-During my childhood I actually was part of, what I can remember, three real life barn raising.
+During my childhood, I actually was part of, what I can remember, three real-life barn raising.
 The one I remember most vividly started months before it actually happened.
-My other grandfather (who ranched) worked for months networking with people in towns all round the area to put together a real barn raising.
+My other grandfather (who ranched) worked for months networking with people in towns all around the area to put together a real barn raising.

-I remember riding in the front seat between my dad and my grandpa in an old 1949 Chevy pickup traveling about 45mph down farm to market roads being passed by nearly everyone since my grandpa never liked to go anywhere fast.
-He use to say,
+I remember riding in the front seat between my dad and my grandpa in an old 1949 Chevy pickup traveling about 45mph down the farm to market roads being passed by nearly everyone since my grandpa never liked to go anywhere fast.
+He used to say,